mecid/mecid.github.io/_posts/2023-09-19-thread-safety-in-swift-with-actors.md

 }
 ```

 As you can see in the example above, we define our Store type by using **actor** keyword instead of *class*.
 That's all you need to make your *Store* thread-safe.
 Actor isolation guarantees exclusive access to the stored fields of an actor type.
-You must use the **await** keyword to access or function on an actor type.
+You must use the **await** keyword to access property or function on an actor type.

 ```swift
 final class StoreTests: XCTestCase {